ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Reusing External Software

+> 🎥 Hi, I'm CRob.
+I work at Intel corporation and lead the Open Source Security Foundation Best Practices Working Group.
+When developing software today we typically don't develop everything from scratch, but instead we typically reuse a lot of existing software.
+This chapter describes how to reuse software with security in mind, including selecting, downloading, installing, and updating such software.

 This chapter describes how to reuse software with security in mind, including selecting, downloading, installing, and updating such software.

 Learning objectives: